Questifyre/interactive-map/README.md

 ]
 ```

-#### Coordinate Tracking
+#### Dev Tools
+Set `"Developer Mode": true` to enable several **Developer Tools** that will assist you in configuring your map.
+Such tools include:
+- Defining Map Areas.
+Use this to draw Map Tooltips and Regional Sounds!
-Enable `"TEST-TrackMousePosition": true` to log mouse coordinates in the browser console.
-Use this to fine-tune tooltip and music regions!
+- Logging mouse coordinates in real-time.
+Use this for fine-tuning!

 ---